Halocrea/infinite-obs-player-detect/README.md

 ## Player name, color, both

 Once running, the program will save the current PoV' side ("Red" or "Blue") and playername individually in `side.txt` and `player.txt`, but also combined in `side_and_player.txt`.
+You can set any of these text files as sources in your OBS/vMix.

 ## Build the sources